Fibered spherical 3-orbifolds: The quotient of by an abelian or generalized dihedral group

 To complete the description of the fibration of $S^3/G$, we have to compute the invariants of the exceptional fibers.

 \begin{remark} In the computation of the invariants we suppose that $m$ and $n$ are coprime.
-In fact if $\gcd(m,n)=h>1$, the group $G$ contains $G_0=\Phi((C_{2h}/C_{h},C_{2h}/C_{h})_1)$.
-The quotient $S^3/G_0$ is again the 3-sphere with the Hopf fibration, but the images of $\alpha_1$ and $\alpha_2$ are singular of index $h$ (see case 2).
+In fact if $\gcd(m,n)=h>1$, the group $G$ contains the subgroup $G_0=\Phi((C_{2h}/C_{h},C_{2h}/C_{h})_1)$.
+The quotient $S^3/G_0$ is again the 3-sphere with the Hopf fibration, but the images of $\alpha_1$ and $\alpha_2$ are singular of index $h$ (see Case 2).
 This implies that the local invariants of $S^3/G$ can be obtained from the invariants of $S^3/(G/G_0)$ with the fibration induced by the Hopf fibration.
 They coincide except for those of $\alpha_1$ and $\alpha_2$.
 For these two fibers the numerator and the denominator of the invariant have to be multiplied by $h$.
-The action of $G/G_0$ on $S^3$ coincides with the action of $G=(C_{m'r}/C_{m'},C_{n'r}/C_{n'})_s$ where $m'=m/h$ and $n'=n/h$.
-To simplify the notation we suppose that $m$ and $n$ are coprime and at the end of the process it will be enough to replace $m$ and $n$ with $m'$ and $n'$ and to consider the factor $h$ in the invariants of the exceptional fibers. \end{remark}
+The action of $G/G_0$ on $S^3$ coincides with the action of $G=\Phi((C_{m'r}/C_{m'},C_{n'r}/C_{n'})_s)$ where $m'=m/h$ and $n'=n/h$.
+To simplify the notation we suppose that $m$ and $n$ are coprime and at the end of the process it will be enough to replace $m$ and $n$ with $m'$ and $n'$ and to multiply both numerator and denominator of the local invariants of the exceptional fibers by a factor of $h.$ \end{remark}